JosephDavisC/JosephDavisC/README.md

 - 🎓 Junior at **University of Washington** (Informatics, Data Science focus)
 - 💡 Passionate about **AI, Data Analytics, Full-Stack Development, and Cybersecurity**
 - 🌍 Originally from Jakarta, Indonesia 🇮🇩 → now in Seattle, WA
-- 🎾 Tennis player & ☕ coffee enthusiast
+- 🎾 Tennis Player & ☕ Coffee Lover

 ---